JC3008/DataEngineering_Kubernetes/Readme.md

 Make sure you are in b3_app folder.  <br>
 Run:
 * kind create cluster --name dfpcluster --config kind_b3.yaml  <br>
-As a result you ll have two new containers running on your Docker, based on a kind image.
+***(As a result you ll have two new containers running on your Docker, based on a kind image.)***

 ## DOCKER
 Your recent created Kubernetes cluster needs that you have your images available on a container registry.
-The following steps are for build your image locally and then push into Docker Hub: ***(It is required to have a account on Docker)***
+The following steps are for build your image locally and then push into Docker Hub: <br>
+***(It is required to have a account on Docker)***

 * docker build -t dfp:v1 .
 * docker login
 * docker tag dfp:v1 jcs7/dfp:v1
-* docker push jcs7/dfp:v1 ***It is gonna push as public, make it private, as soon as it is done by clicking on settings.***
+* docker push jcs7/dfp:v1 <br>
+***It is gonna push as public, make it private, as soon as it is done by clicking on settings.***